Dragon2fly/logger_tt/README.md

 ## Install
 * From PYPI: `pip install logger_tt`
-* From Github: clone or download this repo then `python setup.py`
+* From Github: clone or download this repo then `python setup.py install`

 ## Overview: